alex-petrenko/sample-factory/README.md

 - Multiplayer VizDoom environments are significantly slower than single-player envs because actual network communication between the environment instances is required which results in a lot of syscalls.
 For prototyping and testing consider single-player environments with bots instead.
+- Vectors of environments on rollout (actor) workers are instantiated on the same CPU thread.
+This can create problems for certain types of environment that require global per-thread or per-process context (e.g. OpenGL context).
+The solution should be an environment wrapper that starts the environment in a separate thread (or process if that's required) and communicates. `doom_multiagent_wrapper.py` is an example, although not optimal.

 ## Citation

-If you use this repository in your work or otherwise wish to cite it, please make reference to our paper.
+If you use this repository in your work or otherwise wish to cite it, please make reference to our ICML2020 paper.

 ```
 @inproceedings{petrenko2020sf,